Fighter scrambled to intercept aircraft ahead of Games

 Olympic teams from countries in or near regions of political turmoil, such as the Israel, are particularly wary.
 This year is the 40th anniversary of the 1972 Munich Games attack by Palestinian militants that killed 11 Israeli team members.

-British warships, fighter jets, surveillance aircraft and helicopters are on standby in case of security breaches.
+British warships, fighter jets, surveillance aircraft and helicopters are on standby in case of security breeches.